September 10

 Best For

 Copper is versatile, so it's a good choice for an entire set.
-However, if you want one super high quality piece, you can invest in a copper skillet or sauce pan and you won't regret it.
-If you are a serious cook who likes to make sauces, candies, or other delicate foods, you would be wise to invest in a copper sauce pan or sauciér, even if you don't need this level of cookware for your other dishes.
+However, if you want one super high quality piece, you can invest in a copper skillet or sauce pan.
+If you are a serious cook who likes to make sauces, candies, or other delicate foods, invest in a copper sauce pan or sauciér.

 Because of its incredible responsiveness, copper isn't the best choice for high heat searing, although a heavy copper skillet can, surprisingly, hold its own next to cast iron.